microsoft/TypeAgent/ts/README.md

 TypeAgent also supports least privileged security approach using [Azure Entra Prividged Identity Management](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-configure).
 [Elevate.js](./tools/scripts/elevate.js) is a script used to automate elevation.
 Default configuration options for elevation (duration, justification message, etc.) are stored in `tools/scripts/elevate.config.json`.
 A typical developer workflow is to run `npm run elevate` once at the beginning of each workday.

-To learn more about JIT access, [start here](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/just-in-time-access-to-groups-and-conditional-access-integration/ba-p/2466926).
+To learn more about JIT access: [start here](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/just-in-time-access-to-groups-and-conditional-access-integration/ba-p/2466926).

 **Local Environment**: